codezero-be/mapify/README.md

 <script src="https://maps.googleapis.com/maps/api/js?key=YOUR_API_KEY_HERE&callback=initMap" async defer></script>
 ```

->   The `initMap` function will be called when the Google Maps script is loaded asynchronously.
+>   The `initMap` function will be called when the Google Maps script is loaded.

 ### Apply Basic Styling